 "We’re sorry, but we cannot play the video you requested," is a pretty baffling message, right?
 But that's essentially what error code 41 boils down to.

 Error 41 appears when the system appears to be overloaded thanks to a traffic spike.
-It will be worth keeping an eye on The Mandalorian release schedule for this – if everyone’s trying to watch a single show at once, the stress levels might get too much and you could see this error.
+It will be worth keeping an eye on when big shows are dropping for this – if everyone’s trying to watch a single show at once, the stress levels might get too much and you could see this error.
 Think of it as a game launch day and the servers have gone kaput – patience, more than anything, is required.

 Disney Plus error code 42